Youth Art Mentoring

 Learn all about the goals and impact of our Youth Art Mentoring program, by Art Education Coordinator Shaunie Berry.

-Please email your completed application and/or any questions about Art Mentoring to our Art Education Coordinator, Shaunie Berry.
+Please email your completed application and/or any questions about Art Mentoring to our Assistant Director of Art Education, Shaunie Berry.